 The vast majority of community members that have spent any significant amount of time here find that their health problems decline, and that they need to see doctors less often.
 And those that do need medical care readily receive it through the various healthcare programs offered to qualified persons, including full-time religious workers by the state (our community is officially recognized as a church by the U.S. government, and this is no small accomplishment).
 This is due to the quality of relationships with significant others we have here, the advanced spiritual teachings we study and apply into our lives, the responsibility we take for our own thinking (News Flash!
 Resentment, anger, blame, and envy make you sick in the head, not to mention disease your body!).

-Gabriel of Urantia (with the aid of the community eldership and of the community members) assumes the responsibility to pay not only for the dental bills of community members, but all other bills, e.g. food, clothing, housing, electrical, water, gas, cars, any and all household items, furniture, power tools, computers, musical instruments, classroom teaching supplies, art supplies, farm equipment, internet networking gear, video cameras… Oh, my God, does the list go on!
+Van of Urantia (with the aid of the community eldership and of the community members) assumes the responsibility to pay not only for the dental bills of community members, but all other bills, e.g. food, clothing, housing, electrical, water, gas, cars, any and all household items, furniture, power tools, computers, musical instruments, classroom teaching supplies, art supplies, farm equipment, internet networking gear, video cameras… Oh, my God, does the list go on!

 On top of that, each community member receives a personal stipend that we can use to buy anything (within reason) that we feel “deprived” of (he’s just so cruel…).
-I have been witness to Gabriel of Urantia’s reluctance to spend money on himself when he’s had a toothache, preferring to endure it until it passed, and numerous other acts of self-denial where money is concerned.
+I have been witness to Van of Urantia’s reluctance to spend money on himself when he’s had a toothache, preferring to endure it until it passed, and numerous other acts of self-denial where money is concerned.

 People don’t speak up for fear of reprisal.